Open-Grid-Alliance/vision-paper/main.md

 and addressable market models that members and municipalities can use to predict opportunities and outcomes.

-The OGA also builds reference architectures and coordinates with its members to develop collaborative go-to-market offerings.
+~~The OGA also builds reference architectures and coordinates with its members to develop~~
+The OGA guides development of reference architectures to facilitate co-creation across multiple sectors contributing to the various elements of the Grid stack for collaborative go-to-market offerings.
 As the OGA proves out new technologies, it documents how these technologies will impact cloud providers, developers, vendors, communication service providers (CSPs), internet service providers (ISPs), and end users.

 # Introduction and Motivation